inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave2/ObligatoriskOppgave2.md

 ### User stories for requirements

-#### Walls:
+#### Walls
 A player can not go through a wall

 User-story:
 As a player I do not want to be able to go through walls, so that I can have a challenge in reaching the flags.

 Acceptance-criteria:
-- Given that I am facing a wall, I will not be able to go through it.
+* Given that I am facing a wall, I will not be able to go through it.
-- Given that I am not facing a wall but are on a tile with a wall, I will be able to go around the wall.
+* Given that I am not facing a wall but are on a tile with a wall, I will be able to go around the wall.

 Tasks:
-- Make a check canGo() that tells if the player is facing a wall.
+* Make a check canGo() that tells if the player is facing a wall.
-- Make tests to check acceptance-criteria.
+* Make tests to check acceptance-criteria.

-#### Game board:
+#### Game board
-If you get outside the board you get respawned.
+If you get outside the board you get respawn.

 User-story:
 As a player I want to be able to go outside the board without error, so that I can respawn.

 Acceptance-criteria:
-- If I go outside the board, then I will not get an error.
+* If I go outside the board, then I will not get an error.
-- If I go outside the board, I will be respawned on the board.
+* If I go outside the board, I will be respawned on the board.

 Tasks:
-- Make a check that says if you are outside the board.
+* Make a check that says if you are outside the board.
 Store the playerinformation.
-- A method that places player on respawn-place.
+* A method that places player on respawn-place.
-- Tests to check acceptance-criteria.
+* Tests to check acceptance-criteria.

-#### Playing piece:
+#### Playing piece
 Player can not be on same cell

 User-story:
 As a player I do not want to be able to be on the same cell as another player, so that I can push the other player.

 Acceptance-criteria:
-- If I try to go on the same cell as another player, both players will not be on this cell.
+* If I try to go on the same cell as another player, both players will not be on this cell.
-- If I try to go on the same cell as another player, the player will move away from me in the same direction it was pushed.
+* If I try to go on the same cell as another player, the player will move away from me in the same direction it was pushed.
-- If I try to go on the same cell as another player, the player will move in the same direction it was pushed.
+* If I try to go on the same cell as another player, the player will move in the same direction it was pushed.

-#### Programcards:
+#### Programcards
 Show programcards and let the player draw cards, and making program.

 User-story:
 As a player I want to be able to draw cards, so that I can plan the program for the robot.

 Acceptance-criteria:
-- If I draw cards, I will have the correct amount of cards given to me.
+* If I draw cards, I will have the correct amount of cards given to me.
-- Given that I have drawn cards, I will have them displayed on the screen.
+* Given that I have drawn cards, I will have them displayed on the screen.

 Tasks:
-- Make a function that let the player draw cards from the deck.
+* Make a function that let the player draw cards from the deck.
-- Test that the function draws the correct amount of cards and delegate them to correct player.
+* Test that the function draws the correct amount of cards and delegate them to correct player.
-- Make a function that displays the cards on the screen.
+* Make a function that displays the cards on the screen.

 User-story:
 As a player I want to be able to rearrange the cards, so that I can make a program for the robot.

 Acceptance-criteria:
-- If I pick up one card, I can decide where to put this card down again.
+* If I pick up one card, I can decide where to put this card down again.
-- When I put one card on top of the other, the cards will swap position.
+* When I put one card on top of the other, the cards will swap position.

 Tasks:
-- Make a function that takes input from user and tells if a user picks up a card.
+* Make a function that takes input from user and tells if a user picks up a card.
-- Make a function that swaps the position to two cards.
+* Make a function that swaps the position to two cards.
-- Make tests for when cards are swapped.
+* Make tests for when cards are swapped.

-#### Several Boards:
+#### Several Boards

 User-story:
 As a player I want to be able to choose what board I want to play on, so that I can get a new challenge in the game.

 Acceptance-criteria:
-- If I pick a board, this is the board that will show on the screen.
+* If I pick a board, this is the board that will show on the screen.
-- If I pick a different board, the same tiles will have the same functions as the previous one.
+* If I pick a different board, the same tiles will have the same functions as the previous one.

 Tasks:
-- Make several boards.
+* Make several boards.
-- Make tests for when a board is picked, this is the board that is actually used by the game.
+* Make tests for when a board is picked, this is the board that is actually used by the game.